xue-qi-yao/Med_AIR_LABWEB/more/index.md

 title: More
 nav:
   order: 6
-  tooltip: Awards, services, coverage and contact
+  tooltip: Awards, services and contact
 ---

 {%include more.html%}